 4 Karlovy Vary, Czech Republic.
 Substitute your next planned trip to Prague with Karlovy Vary, where modern extravagance meets traditions of Bohemia.
 This is where Goethe spent sixteen summers and the rich and famous have returned for rejuvenating thermal baths since the 17th century.
 Leave your bags at Grand Hotel Pupp, once the most prestigious in Central Europe, and soak up life in a surrounding of colorful houses stacked like Lego on the mountain slopes.

 5 Chioggia, Italy.
-Some places are so over-crowded they have become a cliché.
+Some places are so crowded they have become a cliché.
 Venice is one of them.
-Luckily, there is an alternative.
-Across the bay is Chioggia, the holy grail of Italy’s Veneto region.
-A small fishing village that has preserved the local, unspoiled, and day-to-day part of Italy, filled to the brink with canal facing houses and family-owned restaurants.
+Luckily there is an alternative.
+Across the bay is Chioggia, the holy grail of north Italy’s Veneto region.
+A small fishing village representing the local, unspoiled, and day-to-day part of Italy, filled to the brink with canal facing houses and family-owned restaurants.
 A 1950s version of its bigger brother that, if any place, is to be called “Little Venice”.

 6 Schwerin, Germany.
 Sometimes you want to go beyond the easy-to-fly-in-weekend destinations and explore the next level of cities.
 That’s when you take the train from Hamburg and find yourself in Schwerin, one of the most cultural cites of northern Germany.
 Take a walk around Ziegelsee, the city’s own “Alster Lake”, and continue to the Schwerin Palace.
 But it’s the closeness to the surrounding nature that makes Schwerin such a unique weekend destination.

 7 Bratislava, Slovakia.
 Tired of overpriced restaurants, kitschy souvenirs, and mainstream sightseeing tours?
 Trade your next planned trip to Vienna for Bratislava, the capital city of neighbouring Slovakia.
 A place that has shaken off its inferiority complex and gone alternative yet welcoming in the same way.
 The more you dig, the more you’ll find.
 A weekend trip as good for the summer, as for the winter.

 Copyright © 2017-2023.
 Travelgrapher® is a registered trademark.
 All rights reserved.